The Pet Parent’s Guide to Dog Allergies (Part II): Environmental Allergies

 - Use vet-approved, dog-safe wipes and pads for high-exposure areas like their paws and muzzle

-- Clean their eyes regularly (weekly to bi-monthly—again, your vet will know best!) with a vet-grade ear cleanser
+- Clean their ears regularly (weekly to bi-monthly—again, your vet will know best!) with a vet-grade ear cleanser

 - Prevent your dog from self-harm via scratching or biting by outfitting them in booties, e-collars, or t-shirts as needed.